Bipolar disorder: Differential diagnosis

-Mental disorders that can mimic bipolar disorder include schizophrenia, major depressive disorder, attention deficit hyperactivity disorder (ADHD), and certain personality disorders, such as borderline personality disorder.
+Mental disorders that can mimic bipolar disorder include schizophrenia, major depressive disorder, attention deficit hyperactivity disorder (ADHD), post-traumatic stress disorder (PTSD), and certain personality disorders, such as borderline personality disorder.
 A key difference between bipolar disorder and borderline personality disorder is the nature of the mood swings; in contrast to the sustained changes to mood over days to weeks or longer seen in bipolar disorder, those experienced in borderline personality disorder (more accurately called emotional dysregulation) are sudden and often short-lived, and secondary to social stressors.

 Although there are no biological tests that are diagnostic of bipolar disorder, blood tests and/or imaging are carried out to investigate whether medical illnesses with clinical presentations similar to that of bipolar disorder are present before making a definitive diagnosis.
 Neurologic diseases such as multiple sclerosis, complex partial seizures, strokes, brain tumors, Wilson's disease, traumatic brain injury, Huntington's disease, and complex migraines can mimic features of bipolar disorder.
 An EEG may be used to exclude neurological disorders such as epilepsy, and a CT scan or MRI of the head may be used to exclude brain lesions.
 Additionally, disorders of the endocrine system such as hypothyroidism, hyperthyroidism, and Cushing's disease are in the differential as is the connective tissue disease systemic lupus erythematosus.
 Infectious causes of mania that may appear similar to bipolar mania include herpes encephalitis, HIV, influenza, or neurosyphilis.
 Certain vitamin deficiencies such as pellagra (niacin deficiency), vitamin B_{12} deficiency, folate deficiency, and Wernicke–Korsakoff syndrome (thiamine deficiency) can also lead to mania.
 Common medications that can cause manic symptoms include antidepressants, prednisone, Parkinson's disease medications, thyroid hormone, stimulants (including cocaine and methamphetamine), and certain antibiotics.

 Bipolar spectrum

 Since Emil Kraepelin's distinction between bipolar disorder and schizophrenia in the 19th century, researchers have defined a spectrum of different types of bipolar disorder.

 Bipolar spectrum disorders include bipolar I disorder, bipolar II disorder, cyclothymic disorder, and cases where subthreshold symptoms are found to cause clinically significant impairment or distress.
 These disorders involve major depressive episodes that alternate with manic or hypomanic episodes, or with mixed episodes that feature symptoms of both mood states.
 The concept of the bipolar spectrum is similar to that of Emil Kraepelin's original concept of manic depressive illness.
-Bipolar II disorder was established as a diagnosis in 1994 within DSM IV; though debate continues over whether it is a distinct entity, part of a spectrum, or exists at all.
+Bipolar II disorder was established as a diagnosis in 1994 within DSM IV; though debate continues over whether it is a distinct entity, part of a spectrum, or is the very same condition as bipolar I disorder.